aaneloy/Python-pip-Windows-installation/README.md

 Courtesy - https://github.com/BurntSushi/nfldb/wiki/Python-&amp;-pip-Windows-installation

 These notes all originate from various issue conversations throughout the referenced repositories.
+More updates coming for windows 11

 # Python install
 _At the time of this writing, `nfl*` is Python 2.* compatible.
 This could be/probably will be changing in the future (spring 2015?)._